This Charter is developed to:

 Related party transactions: Reviewing and monitoring all related party transactions to identify whether consideration should be given to seeking stakeholder approval and ensuring compliance with the market regulations.

-Executive appointment and termination: Ratifying the appointment of any member of top executive Management and their dismissal.
+Executive appointment and termination: Approving/ratifying the appointment of any member of senior executive Management and their dismissal taking into account the recommendation of the Nomination and Remuneration Committee.

 Executive performance and development: Ensuring an appropriate process is in place to recruit, review the performance of, remunerate, train and develop executives and to provide for management succession.